← All posts

 The ones we cut

-We wrote and then deleted: "chainmail bikini" (not modest), "mime outfit" (too sad), "full Hazmat underneath a tuxedo" (too specific, also did not render well).
+We wrote and then deleted: "chainmail bikini" (not modest), "mime outfit" (too sad), "full hazmat underneath a tuxedo" (too specific, also did not render well).
 The catalogue moves on without them.

 Put some clothes on a photo.

-Drop in any photo, pick one of 350 modest outfits, and Puritanizer paints it straight on.
+Drop in any photo, pick an outfit from the catalogue, and Puritanizer paints it straight on.
 Face stays untouched.
-Two free a day.
+Two free with signup.

 Open Puritanizer